ephemeraHQ/xmtp-inbox-web/README.md

 ![x-red-sm](https://user-images.githubusercontent.com/510695/163488403-1fb37e86-c673-4b48-954e-8460ae4d4b05.png)

-**XMTP Inbox demonstrates core and advanced capabilities of the XMTP client SDK, aiming to showcase effective and innovative ways of building with the XMTP.**
+**XMTP Inbox demonstrates core and advanced capabilities of the XMTP client SDK, aiming to showcase effective and innovative ways of building with XMTP.**

 This app is built with React, [Next.js](https://nextjs.org/), and the [XMTP client SDK for JavaScript](https://github.com/xmtp/xmtp-js) (`xmtp-js`).

-Use the app to send and receive messages using the XMTP `dev` network environment, with some [important considerations](#considerations).

-This app is maintained by [XMTP Labs](https://xmtp.com) and distributed under [MIT License](./LICENSE) for learning about and developing apps built with XMTP (Extensible Message Transport Protocol), the open protocol and network for secure web3 messaging.
+This app is maintained by [XMTP Labs](https://xmtplabs.com) and distributed under [MIT License](./LICENSE) for learning about and developing apps built with XMTP (Extensible Message Transport Protocol), the open protocol and network for secure web3 messaging.

 You are free to customize and deploy the app.